Sri Lanka

 • Diversified agricultural production (tea, rice, coconuts, rubber)

-• Strategically located at the centre of trade routes between Asia and the Middle East
+• Strategic location at the center of trade routes between Asia and the Middle East

 • Indian, Chinese and Japanese interests